-Prior to joining Cogniciti, Caitlin founded Purple Elephant, a non-profit organization whose mission includes changing the way young people think about Alzheimer's disease on a global scale, and developing an innovative approach for the delivery of in-home caregiving relief for young people whose lives have been impacted while caring for their loved one with Alzheimer's disease.
+Prior to joining Cogniciti, Caitlin worked in program management and business administration within the Canadian long-term care sector for over four years.
+She then went on to found Memory Mats, an innovative approach to memory recollection tools.
+Caitlin is also the founder of Purple Elephant, a non-profit organization whose mission includes changing the way young people think about Alzheimer's disease on a global scale and developing an innovative approach for the delivery of in-home caregiving relief for young people whose lives have been impacted while caring for their loved one with Alzheimer's disease.

 Holly Reslier was introduced to Cogniciti while working as Director of Marketing and Recruitment at a Clinical Research Site.
 After seeing a Brain Health Workshop in person for the first time, she realized what a powerful and innovative recruitment process was being developed and wanted to be a part of the revolution.
 While collaborating with Cogniciti, Holly helped to further improve the site hand-off process, and together they accelerated the flow of patient referrals, gaining attention from both Sponsors and CROs.
 Holly’s role as a Manager of Operations and Engagement allows her to draw from her experience in Clinical Research and Patient Recruitment to develop creative solutions to transform the outdated methods of patient recruitment and retention.

 Holly saw first-hand the devastating effects Alzheimer’s disease has, not only on the individual but the entire family.
 This experience inspired her to get involved in finding solutions to prevent and treat Alzheimer’s disease, while also supporting the families affected.